You-Gao/playground/README.md

 * React is powerful because it manages hooks and states which are bundled into components
 * Use UseRef for more traditional variables, UseState for react
 * Shared data can be defined in a parent class
+* The async nature of .js can really mess you up if you don't understand it clearly

 ### Todo for Mood
 1. Clean-up Code